jsanjeykumar/idempotent-api-middleware/README.md

 ## :About ##

-I am an express js API middleware .I will make your API request Idempotent and restrict duplicate API request.
+I am an express js API middleware .I will make your API request Idempotent by restricting duplicate API request and store the requestObject , responseObject and status of the request .

 ## :Features ##
 * create an active token for each post request